-- (i) Dental facility - (i) Provides dental care to maintain the dental health of unit personnel; - (ii) Provides basic or emergency dental procedures; - (iii) Maintains a sterilization capability; - (iv) Conducts minor prophylactic procedures; - (v) Provides oral hygiene education to mission personnel.
+- (iii) Maintains a sterilization capability; - (iv) Conducts minor prophylactic procedures; - (v) Provides oral hygiene education to mission personnel.

-55. The administration of vaccinations, as recommended by the United Nations, is a national responsibility.
+61. The administration of vaccinations, as recommended by the United Nations, is a national responsibility.
 The United Nations will provide necessary information on what kind of vaccination and preventive measures will be given to all United Nations personnel prior to deployment.
 If any United Nations personnel deploy without proper vaccinations and prophylaxes, the United Nations will provide necessary booster shots and prophylaxes.
-In this case, the United Nations will deduct any expenses for initial vaccinations, which could have been initiated prior to deployment from the self-sustainment payment of troop/police-contributors.62
+In this case, the United Nations will deduct any expenses for initial vaccinations, which could have been initiated prior to deployment from the self-sustainment payment of troop/police-contributors.70